-Other advantages involve the easy cloning of Linux servers to quickly mass produce new web applications with minor changes, alongside easy backup and built in security.
-Yet another use cloud services have for the full-stack developer is cloud services providing public IP’s to use, so straight away they can have their web applications ready and available on the internet without having to register expensive public IP services from their local internet service provider.Cloud computing is often broken down into three categories for use, those being: Infrastructure as a Service (IaaS), Platform as a Service (PaaS) and Software as a Service (SaaS).
+Systems administrators also use the cloud.
+They might use it to cloning Linux servers to quickly mass produce new web applications with minor changes, alongside easy backup and built in security.
+Yet another use cloud services have for the full-stack developer is cloud services providing public IP’s to use, so straight away they can have their web applications ready and available on the internet without having to register expensive public IP services from their local internet service provider.

+Cloud computing is often broken down into three categories, those being:

+Infrastructure as a Service (IaaS),

+Platform as a Service (PaaS) and

+Software as a Service (SaaS).

 Infrastructure as a Service (IaaS) is the cloud service company providing basic servers as the product.
 Platform as a Service (PaaS) gives a more basic sever setup where patching, networking and other basic server tasks are managed by the cloud company itself.
 Software as a Service (SaaS) is where the cloud company provides a front facing software package where all behind the scenes maintenance is managed by the cloud service company.

 What is the likely impact?

-Cloud infrastructure will be fuelling the development of ‘smart cities’ and six billion people are predicted to be living in cities by the year 2045 [1].
-Cloud infrastructure will be the solid foundations supporting this mega urbanization and allowing the city to imbed technology in everyday city life to help with this increase in urbanization, with the use of smart traffic lights and automated cars to relieve traffic congestion relying heavily on cloud technology, the impact being smarter and safer roads.
-Automated cars will need to rely on the cloud to process the huge amounts of data coming in from the automated cars sensors and video feeds [2].
+six billion people are predicted to be living in cities by the year 2045 [1].
+Cloud will be to a vital utility within the future cities, as important as roads, water, power and sewage.
+The smart cities will have embedded technology supporting this mega urbanization [2].

-Cloud technology will also have a great impact on healthcare, with many hospitals relying on cloud services to process larger amounts of patients, cloud supported machine learning AI to help diagnose patients and larger data storage capacities to keep up with the ever growing data needs of hospitals and clinics [3].
+Cloud technology will have a great impact on healthcare.
+Many hospitals relying on cloud services to process larger amounts of patients.
+Cloud supported machine learning AI will help diagnose patients and larger data storage capacities to keep up with the ever growing data needs of hospitals and clinics [3].

+Computers themselves with change.
 It has been predicted that at the end of 2020, work will generally no longer be done on standalone workstations or personal computers.
 Instead all work will be done using web cloud apps such as Microsoft Office Online and google docs.
 The idea of installing software on a local machine is also going to be a thing of the past, as most major software suites move onto the cloud as their preferred method of distribution [4].

-Large companies are still much less likely to move all their data to the cloud due to privacy and security concerns, as to use cloud services they may be inadvertently giving sensitive data to competing companies.
-[4]

 Another impact of cloud computing will be the increased use and acceptance of open source software.
 Most of the cloud now is fuelled with open source software, and it looks like the current trend of cloud technology is that it will continue to drive open source software into the mainstream as cloud technology grows.
 [5]

 How this will Affect you?
 (300)